Root Words in English

 A suffix can add plurality, which just means that there are more than one of something.
-The most popular suffixes are s and es.
+The most popular suffixes are -s and -es.
 These are examples of suffixes that add plurality.
 I actually just did this with the word suffix.
-When I just say suffix, I am letting you know that there is only one; but, when I say suffixes, I’ve added plurality, letting you know that there are more than one.
+When I just say “suffix,” I am letting you know that there is only one, but when I say “suffixes,” I’ve added plurality, letting you know that there is more than one.

-De, D-E, is the prefix meaning ‘opposite.’
-Struct is the Latin root meaning ‘to build,’ and ion, I-O-N, is the suffix meaning ‘act or process.’
+De- is the prefix meaning “opposite.”
+Struct is the Latin root meaning “to build,” and -ion is the suffix meaning “act or process.”
 Understanding the meaning of prefixes, roots or root words, and suffixes helps us to understand the proper meaning of a word.
 With our definition of the prefix, root, and suffix, in the word destruction, we can see that the opposite of building is happening.

 The more you practice, the easier it will be for you to understand the meaning of words that you have never even heard of.

-I hope this video on Prefixes, roots and root words, and suffixes was helpful for you.
-Be sure to check out more of our videos by subscribing to our channel!
+I hope this video on prefixes, roots and root words, and suffixes was helpful for you!

 See you next time!